mohammadzainabbas/pulumi-labs/aws-fleet-python/README.md

 1. Configuring OpenID Connect for AWS:

-Follow the guideline [here](https://www.pulumi.com/docs/pulumi-cloud/oidc/aws/) to create an OIDC provider for AWS.
+Follow the guideline [here](https://www.pulumi.com/docs/pulumi-cloud/oidc/aws/) to configure `Pulumi` to use OpenID Connect to authenticate with AWS.

 2. Clone the repo: